hc-psy/hc-psy.github.io/cv.md

 * Researched and strategically analyzed the high-tech industry in Taiwan for business development.
 * Executed and ad-hoc supported candidate-tracking, interview, and proofreading resume.
 * Held a campus talent-acquisition campaign for SW-related positions with 71%+ achievement rate.
-* Acted as an IT role developing in-team automated workflow systems through web-page crawling, such as automated analysis of progress tracking and automated news extraction.
+* Developed intra-team automated workflow systems through web-page crawling, such as automated analysis of progress tracking and automated news extraction.

 ![Python] ![MO]
 {:.note title="Skills Entailed"}